AMSTERDAM REVIEW

 .

-Note: Bildens Äkthet is Swedish for Authenticity of Image
+Note: Bildens Äkthet is Swedish for The Authenticity of the Image

 Convention as Means of Repression